Looking for the perfect one day in Calgary itinerary? We’ve got you covered!

 Stop by the Calgary Studio Bell – The National Music Center

-Just within a 10 minute walk from the Glenbow Museum is the stunning Studio Bell – home to Canada’s largest music related museum.
-What is unique about this museum is its stunning building including their mind blowing performance hall!
+Just within a 10-minute walk from the Glenbow Museum is the stunning Studio Bell – home to Canada’s largest music-related museum.
+What is unique about this museum is its stunning building, including its mind-blowing performance hall!

-If interested, book a show at the National Music Centre in the evening, and finish with dinner at the Calgary Tower – your date night is set!
+Pro Tip: If interested, book a show at the National Music Centre in the evening and finish with dinner at the Calgary Tower – your date night is set!

 CORE Shopping Center & Devonian Gardens

-The garden spans over three acres and is home to waterfalls, 500 trees and thousands of plants.
-You can grab a meal and sit in the designated areas in the garden, or just admire the displays and tranquility!
+The garden spans over three acres and is home to waterfalls, 500 trees, and thousands of plants.
+You can grab food and sit in the designated areas in the garden or just admire the displays and tranquility!